Information that could be useful to Psychiatrists wishing to refer to Aspire Clinical Psychology, Adelaide

 To assist your patients in their search for useful information, under the ‘Resources’ menu of this website ‘For Community’, a comprehensive list of resources has been compiled.
 The list is arranged in alphabetical order in terms of subject matter to make it easy to navigate.

 The resources include websites, telephone contacts for various agencies, Helplines and emergency numbers.
-Subject areas include anxiety, childhood abuse, depression, domestic violence and abuse, drugs and alcohol, gender and sexuality, grief and loss, health related issues, mental health, parenting, trauma and PTSD (amongst others).
-Please feel free to give my website address to your patients (aspirepsychology.com.au) so that they can utilise this resource.
+Subject areas include anxiety, childhood abuse, depression, domestic violence and abuse, drugs and alcohol, gender and sexuality, grief and loss, health related issues, mental health, parenting, trauma and Post Traumatic Stress (and others).
+Please feel free to give my website address to your patients (aspirepsychology.com.au) so that they can avail themselves of this resource.